The untold tragedy of Iraq's Shia Turkmen women, abducted by Islamic State

 "They do not say do not call us again, but they do not disclose any information that could help in reaching or identifying their kidnapped daughters.
 They feel shame and embarrassment.
 They know that IS raped these women, and they cannot bear the idea or live with it.”

 The Islamic State group’s use of sexual violence was a deliberate and systematic tactic to humiliate its opponents and destroy their cultural identity.

-In a report on gender-based violence conducted by the Iraqi Al-Amal Association, the prominent women’s rights group said: "Women's bodies have been considered a symbol of the cultural identity of societies.
+In a report on gender-based violence, women's rights group the Iraqi Al-Amal Association said: "Women's bodies have been considered a symbol of the cultural identity of societies.
 Humiliating them [women] and subjugating them [is a tool to] humiliate and subjugate their societies."

-Officials, activists and tribal leaders in Tal Afar told MEE that, as with the Yazidis, IS killed all Turkmen men and male children over the age of 12 it came across and threw them into the Allau Anter well, a hole around 50 metres in diameter and 100 metres deep, located north of Tal Afar.
+Officials, activists and tribal leaders in Tal Afar told MEE that, as with the Yazidis, IS killed all Turkmen men and male children over the age of 12 it came across and threw them into the Allau Anter well, a hole around 50 metres in diameter and 100 metres deep, located north of the city.

-Federal officials estimate that the remains of over 1000 people are in this mass grave, at least 400 of which are Shia Turkmen, while the rest are Yazidis.
+Federal officials estimate that the remains of more than 1,000 people are in this mass grave, at least 400 of which are Shia Turkmen, while the rest are Yazidis.

 "It was not proven to us that the Turkmen women were killed, although many of the Yazidi women survivors stated in their testimonies that the militants were raping Turkmen women and burning them after that, but we have not found any remains of them yet,” Bayati told MEE.

 "All the evidence and information available to us indicates that the number of Turkmen women who were killed was limited, unlike men and children over 12 years old.”